 e.
 Financial Aid Refund Policy

-All students are subject to the Holy Apostles Refund Policy depending upon their situation.
+All students are subject to the Holy Apostles College and Seminary Refund Policy depending upon their situation.
 In addition, all students receiving Federal Financial Aid are subject to the Federal Return of Title IV Refund Formula to determine earned aid as of the withdrawal date.

 - If the student earned less funds than received, the student must return unearned funds to the Title IV Programs.